matusm/DataSeriesPod/README.md

 * `Duration`
   Returns the duration in seconds between the `FirstValueDate` and the `MostRecentValueDate`.

-* `Designation`
+* `Name`
-  Returns the designation string as provided during creation of the object.
+  Returns the name string as provided during creation of the object.

 ### Notes

 All properties are getters only.
 A `double.NaN` is returned for properties which are (yet) undefined.

-Once instantiated, it is not possible to modify the object's designation.
+Once instantiated, it is not possible to modify the object's name.
-The string provided in the constructor is trimmed and if empty, a generic designation is used.
+The string provided in the constructor is trimmed and if empty, a generic name is used.

 The data set recorded during the object's life cycle is never accessible; moreover it is not even stored internally.
 Only the selected characteristic values are accessible through properties.

+The arithmetic mean is computed in a numerically stable way.
+For details see https://diego.assencio.com/?index=c34d06f4f4de2375658ed41f70177d59

 ### Usage